-- 7.107 The bereaved families of Loughinisland are concerned about the circumstances, in which the Triumph Acclaim was destroyed in April 1995, less than a year after the murders. - 7.108 My investigators established that following initial examinations at NIFSL the car was delivered to Saintfield Police Station on 23 June 1994.
+7.107 The bereaved families of Loughinisland are concerned about the circumstances, in which the Triumph Acclaim was destroyed in April 1995, less than a year after the murders.

+7.108 My investigators established that following initial examinations at NIFSL the car was delivered to Saintfield Police Station on 23 June 1994.
 It was returned to NIFSL on 28 June 1994 for further examination after which, on 8 December 1994 it was again moved to Saintfield Police Station.

-- 7.109 On 7 April 1995 Down District Council's Environmental Health Department tasked a local scrap metal company to collect the car from Saintfield RUC Station for disposal.
-My investigators conducted enquiries with the company, who confirmed that the car had been crushed and baled at their premises. - 7.110 Police Officer 13, the Station Sergeant responsible for maintaining the yard at Saintfield Police Station, told my investigators that he had submitted a report to Police Officer 14 requesting authorisation for disposal of the vehicle due to its poor condition.
+On 7 April 1995 Down District Council's Environmental Health Department tasked a local scrap metal company to collect the car from Saintfield RUC Station for disposal.
+My investigators conducted enquiries with the company, who confirmed that the car had been crushed and baled at their premises.

+Police Officer 13, the Station Sergeant responsible for maintaining the yard at Saintfield Police Station, told my investigators that he had submitted a report to Police Officer 14 requesting authorisation for disposal of the vehicle due to its poor condition.
 Following approval of his request, Police Officer 13 arranged for the vehicle to be removed.
-DVLNI records also provide a record that the vehicle was scrapped at this time. - 7.111 The written authority for disposal of the car cannot be located.
+DVLNI records also provide a record that the vehicle was scrapped at this time.

+The written authority for disposal of the car cannot be located.
 Police Officer 14 advised my investigators that he was not responsible for authorising its disposal, making the observation that it would only have taken place on the 'instructions of a higher authority'.
-The bereaved families speculated that Police Officer 14 could be connected to one or more of those responsible for the murders at Loughinisland, however, I am satisfied that there is no basis for such concerns. - 7.112 Both Police Officers 13 & 14 told my investigators that they believed the SIO of the Loughinisland murder investigation, Police Officer 8, had given his permission for disposal of the car.
+The bereaved families speculated that Police Officer 14 could be connected to one or more of those responsible for the murders at Loughinisland, however, I am satisfied that there is no basis for such concerns.

+Both Police Officers 13 & 14 told my investigators that they believed the SIO of the Loughinisland murder investigation, Police Officer 8, had given his permission for disposal of the car.
 As Police Officer 8 has not engaged with my investigation I have been unable to verify this with him.
-I have not identified any documentary record to confirm the murder investigation team were consulted and agreed with disposal of the car. - 7.113 The Triumph Acclaim should not have been stored in a manner which exposed it to the elements and certainly should not have been destroyed without the express permission of Police Officer 8.
+I have not identified any documentary record to confirm the murder investigation team were consulted and agreed with disposal of the car.

-7.114 The forensic examination of this important exhibit was thorough and carried out appropriately.
-However, the integrity of the exhibit was compromised as I have described.
-An important exhibit (the yellow twine) was lost.